E-resources with free access 24/7 anywhere with an internet connection in the UK by using your borrower card number, or on computers in our libraries.

 If you don’t have a tablet or smart phone you can still access eBooks with a PC, laptop, dedicated e reader (for eBooks) or MP3 player (for eAudioBooks).
 Please note that the Kindle is not currently compatible with our service, although you should be able to use the Kindle Fire.

 If you are accessing our e-resources using your UWE card and have visited a library and had it registered on our system, simply prefix your UWE card number with 04 when asked for your library number.
 For example UWE card number 08****** will be 0408******

 We offer popular digital magazines you can read on your mobile device or PC.
 All you need is your Active card number to create your free account and start downloading your favourites every month to read at your leisure.
 Prepare for holidays abroad or time without an internet connection and download to your device in advance to access offline.

-There are over 30 titles to choose from including Homes & Gardens, Amateur Photographer, Health & Fitness, Kitchen Garden, Cosmopolitan, Total Film, New Scientist, Match of the Day Magazine & Simply Knitting.
+There are now over 70 titles to choose from including Vogue, VIZ, Time, Homes & Gardens, Amateur Photographer, Health & Fitness, Kitchen Garden, Cosmopolitan, Marie Claire, Total Film, New Scientist, Simply Knitting, TV Times, Attitude & Diva.

 Free access to newspapers

 Newsbank provides full-text content of local and regional newspapers.
 Includes The Times and the Bristol Post.

 Oxford Dictionary of Family Names in Britain and Ireland